khzhao/dynamaxx/docs/neural-corrector-first-training-pipeline.md

 1. neural coupling cadence: 15, 30, and 60 minutes, subject to the integer
    inner-step constraint;
-2. truth-start-only training versus adding stopped six-hour prefixes;
+2. full-horizon BPTT versus stopped-prefix or truncated-credit training;
-3. six-hour-only loss versus full 12-hour BPTT with losses at both real endpoints;
+3. retaining all logarithmic lead losses versus supervising only the newest lead at each curriculum stage;
 4. column-network width: 128 and 256;
 5. with and without horizontal-gradient inputs;
 6. with and without spectrum and bias losses;